-Our lab is devoted to investigating neurocognitive development in both typically and atypically developing individuals, specifically those with fragile X syndrome, autism and Down syndrome.
+Our lab is devoted to investigating neurocognitive development in both typically and atypically developing individuals, specifically those with autism and those on the fragile X spectrum of involvement.
 We use psychophysical (infrared eye tracking) as well as functional (fMRI and ERP) and structural (DTI, volumetric measurement) brain imaging techniques.
 Our research is focused broadly on several topics:

 - The functions of the parietal lobe of the brain (e.g., arithmetic, spatial reasoning, visual awareness of objects in space and multisensory integration).

 - Functions of the limbic system as it relates to social anxiety.

 - Dysfunction in gesture processing and production and associations with social skills in autism spectrum development.

 - Heterogeneity in sensory processing features in autism spectrum and typical development.